3D sans 3D Scans: Scalable Pre-training from Video-Generated Point Clouds: Abstract

 \section{Abstract}

 Despite recent progress in 3D self-supervised learning, collecting large-scale 3D scene scans remains expensive and labor-intensive.
 In this work, we investigate whether 3D representations can be learned from unlabeled videos recorded without any real 3D sensors.
-We present Laplacian-Aware Multi-level 3D Clustering with Sinkhorn-Knopp (\method{}), a self-supervised framework that learns from video-generated point clouds from unlabeled videos.
+We present Laplacian-Aware Multi-level 3D Clustering with Sinkhorn-Knopp (\method{}), a self-supervised framework that learns from video-generated point clouds reconstructed from unlabeled videos.
 We first introduce \data, a video-generated point cloud dataset constructed by collecting room-walkthrough videos from the web (e.g., real-estate tours) and generating 49,219 scenes using an off-the-shelf feed-forward reconstruction model.
 We also propose a noise-regularized loss that stabilizes representation learning by enforcing local geometric smoothness and ensuring feature stability under noisy point clouds.
-Remarkably, without using any real 3D scans, \method{} achieves higher performance than the previous self-supervised methods on indoor semantic and instance segmentation.
+Remarkably, without using any real 3D scans, \method{} achieves better performance than previous self-supervised methods on indoor semantic and instance segmentation.
 These results suggest that unlabeled videos represent an abundant source of data for 3D self-supervised learning.
+Our source code is available at \url{https://github.com/ryosuke-yamada/lam3c}.